billwear/maas-rad/originals/vm-host-storage-pools-deb-2-9-ui-3233.md

 |Packages|[CLI](/t/vm-host-storage-pools-deb-2-7-cli/3228) ~ [UI](/t/vm-host-storage-pools-deb-2-7-ui/3229)|[CLI](/t/vm-host-storage-pools-deb-2-8-cli/3230) ~ [UI](/t/vm-host-storage-pools-deb-2-8-ui/3231)|[CLI](/t/vm-host-storage-pools-deb-2-9-cli/3232) ~ [UI](/t/vm-host-storage-pools-deb-2-9-ui/3233)|
  snap-2-9-ui -->

 "Storage pools” are storage resources managed by a VM host.
 A storage pool is a given amount of storage set aside for use by VMs.
-A pool can be organized into storage volumes, assigned to VMs as individual block devices.
+A pool can be organised into storage volumes, assigned to VMs as individual block devices.
 More information is available for both [libvirt](https://libvirt.org/storage.html) and [LXD](https://lxd.readthedocs.io/en/latest/storage/) storage pools.

 [note]
 For the Beta version of LXD VM hosts, each VM can be assigned a single block device from the storage pool.